AIGroup2022BioOpener/BioProver/README.md

 ### Instructions for use

 #### Model
-The Elastic model is too big to transfer to github, download "ElasticFaceArc.pth" from the Google Drive and put it in the root of the backend working path ```BioProver/Backend/featureExtractionAndComparison```
+The ElasticFace model is too big to transfer to github, download "ElasticFaceArc.pth" from the Google Drive and put it in the backend working path ```BioProver/Backend/featureExtractionAndComparison```

 [ElasticFaceArc.pth Download](https://drive.google.com/file/d/17MeoOkF7lnZMgi9bteN7SBr3MTr0Agdt/view)